aridjayarecipes/cutesrecipes.web.app/content/post/1749-simple-way-to-prepare-perfect-blueberry-bread.md

 1. Get 2 c fresh frozen blueberries

 Make this delicious blueberry lemon sourdough recipe.
-It&#39;s a wonderful bread with fresh sweet blueberries and fragrant lemon zest#blueberries.
+It's a wonderful bread with fresh sweet blueberries and fragrant lemon zest#blueberries.
 See more ideas about blue berry muffins, muffin recipes, blueberry bread.
 This lemon blueberry bread is studded with juicy blueberries and topped with a simple lemon drizzle.

 <!--inarticleads2-->